marb08/shaky/README.md

 # Shaky 🖱️

-Shaky is a simple python script that implements mouse jiggling based on [mouse](https://pypi.org/project/mouse/) Python library.
+Shaky is a simple python script that implements mouse jiggler based on [mouse](https://pypi.org/project/mouse/) Python library.

 ## Getting the code
 Download from repository: